Tim-Abwao/tim-abwao.github.io/_posts/2020-09-18-Make-Informative-Visualisations-With-Python.md

 Each plotting library usually provides an example gallery showcasing the graphs it can produce.
 You could peruse them all to expand your visualisation toolbox.

-The images used in this article were obtained from [this jupyter notebook][img-source].

 [seaborn]: https://seaborn.pydata.org
 [seaborn-gallery]: https://seaborn.pydata.org/examples/index.html
 [matplotlib]: https://matplotlib.org